-5.38 - Bullying and Harassment
+5.38 - Bullying and Harassment POLICY:

-POLICY:

-- 1. Statement Prohibiting Bullying and Harassment - A. It is the policy of the School Board of Levy County that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
+- 1. Statement Prohibiting Bullying and Harassment - a.
+It is the policy of the School Board of Levy County that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
 The District will not tolerate bullying and harassment of any type.
-Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - B. The District upholds that bullying or harassment of any student or school employee is prohibited - 1.
-During any education program or activity conducted by a public K- 12 educational institution: - 2.
+Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - b.
+The District upholds that bullying or harassment of any student or school employee is prohibited - 1.
+During any education program or activity conducted by a public K- 12 educational institution; - 2.
 During any school-related or school-sponsored program or activity; - 3.
 On a school bus of a public K-12 educational institution; - 4.
 Through the use of data or computer software that is accessed through a computer, computer system, or computer network of a public K- 12 education institution within the scope of the School District, meaning regardless of ownership, any computer, computer system, computer network that is physically located on school property or at a school-related or school sponsored program or activity; or - 5.
 Through the use of data or computer software that is accessed at a non-school-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by the School District or a school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school.
 School staff is not required to monitor any non-school-related activity, function, or program.

-2. Definitions

-- A. Accused is defined as any District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District who is reported to have committed an act of bullying, whether formally or informally, verbally or in writing, of bullying. - B. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+- 2. Definitions - a.
+Accused is defined as any District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District who is reported to have committed an act of bullying, whether formally or informally, verbally or in writing, of bullying.

+b.
+Bullying includes cyber-bullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to

+- 1. Teasing;

+- 2. Social Exclusion;

+- 3. Threat:

+- 4. Intimidation:

+- 5. Stalking;

+- 6. Cyber-stalking

+- 7. Physical violence;

+- 8. Theft:

+- 9. Sexual, religious, anti-semitic, or racial harassment;

-Public humiliation; or
+- 10. Public humiliation; or

-11. Destruction of property.
+- 11. Destruction of property.

-The term bullying shall include Cyberbullying whether or not specifically stated.
+The term bullying shall include Cyber-bullying whether or not specifically stated.